Chart Color Schemes

 Hill Top features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 78.3% of all households, including 38.4% couples with children, 25.2% couples without children, and 13.5% single parent families.
 Non-family households account for the remaining 21.7%, with lone person households at 19.4% and group households comprising 2.6%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.
+The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households